© Dick and Val Beck

 Tracking Polar Bears and Narwhals

 The gold standard for studying wildlife is non-invasive observation—hiding out of sight and watching undisturbed animal behavior in the wild.
 Unfortunately, because of the polar bear’s massive range, remote habitat, and the hazardous features of the sea ice environment, few of the most important questions about the bears can be answered using observation alone.
-Fortunately, remote tracking (i.e. satellite-linked collars and ear tags) allow scientists (and even you) to see where the bears are going and help us answer some of the most interesting and important questions.
+Fortunately, remote tracking (i.e. satellite-linked collars and ear tags) allow scientists to see where the bears are going and help us answer some of the most interesting and important questions.

 The success of an animal, and its population, ultimately comes down to energy in and energy out.
 The term energy balance refers to how much energy animals have for growth, movement, and reproduction.
 A healthy population needs females with enough energy to successfully reproduce.
 Understanding which factors affect foraging efficiency is critical to predicting how a population or species may respond to environmental variation.
 This is especially important in the context of a warming climate.
 Temperature increases in the Arctic have been disproportionately high due to feedback loops, a process called Arctic amplification.